LogtalkDotOrg/logtalk3/manuals/sources/libraries/format.rst

 predicates directly.

 This library provides linter checks for calls to the ``format/2-3`` predicates.
-Given the differences between implementation of these predicates among Prolog systems, the linter checks focus on detecting common errors such as missing arguments and too many arguments.
+Given the differences between the implementations of these predicates among Prolog systems, the linter checks focus on detecting common errors such as missing arguments and too many arguments.
 The linter warnings are printed when the ``suspicious_calls`` flag is set to